Preferences and Experiments

 • Can smart subsidy programs be designed that can help poor households climb out of poverty and achieve higher welfare levels?

-Recently we started work using experiments to assess intrahousehold collaboration, gender balance in decision-making, generosity and intra-household cooperation in the project "Joint land certification: Towards Empowerment or Marginalization?" funded by the Research Council of Norway.
+Recently we started work using experiments to assess intrahousehold collaboration, gender balance in decision-making, generosity and intra-household cooperation in the project "Joint land certification: Towards Empowerment or Marginalization?" funded by the Research Council of Norway and in studies of youth livelihood opportunities in Ethiopia.

 Recent papers: